Shared Sibling Room - How To Do It Right?

 By what we call: 'The premises method.'

 Additionally, a shared area, or Premises C, will also be clearly defined.
-This shared space encourages siblings to interact and cooperate with each other.
+This shared space not only eliminates potential conflicts but also encourages siblings to interact and cooperate with each other, fostering a strong bond.

 The same goes for objects (for example, toys): there will be those associated with tenant A and those associated with tenant B, and some will be shared (a first-come, first-served model, limited in time of use).